huiwenn/huiwenn.github.io/_posts/2020-01-21-spectral-clustering.md

 ## Image Segmentation

 One use case of clustering is on image segmentation.
-One of the reasons of me writing this post is to show off my cat picture, so here we go.
+I happen to be cat-sitting for my friend as I'm writing this assignment, so here we go.

 ![cat]({{ '/assets/img/clustering/cat.png' | relative_url }})
-*my friend's cat chilling in my room 🐈*
+*🎸🛋️🐈*

 The way I approached it is to cut the image into smaller patches and cluster them.
 The code below resizes the image matrix into non-overlapping patches of size $$2×2$$, essentially down-sampling the image. `open-cv`'s python package is used for this processing.